Akwaeke Emezi: Early life and education

-Akwaeke Emezi was born in Umuahia in 1987 to an Igbo Nigerian father, and a mother who was the daughter of Sri Lankan immigrants living in Malaysia.
+Akwaeke Emezi was born in Umuahia, the capital city of Abia State, southeastern Nigeria in 1987 to an Igbo Nigerian father, and a mother who was the daughter of Sri Lankan Tamil immigrants living in Malaysia.
 Emezi grew up in Aba.
 Emezi started reading fantasy books and with their sister Yagazie used storytelling to escape the riots, dictatorship, and dangerous reality of their childhoods.
 Emezi was a "voracious" reader during childhood and they began writing short stories when they were five years old.

-Emezi relocated to Appalachia, United States when they were 16 years old to attend college.
+Emezi relocated to the Appalachian region of the United States when they were 16 years old to attend college.
 After college, they enrolled in a veterinary school and dropped out before receiving their MPA in international public policy and nonprofit management from New York University.
-Emezi briefly started a short lived anonymous sex blog and a natural-hair blog which gave them little recognition.
-In 2014, they entered the MFA creative fiction writing program at Syracuse where they started the draft of their debut novel Freshwater after which they attended a Nigerian writing workshop in Lagos.
+Emezi briefly started a short-lived anonymous sex blog and a natural-hair blog which gave them little recognition.
+In 2014, they entered the MFA creative fiction writing program at Syracuse University where they started the draft of their debut novel Freshwater after which they attended Chimamanda Ngozi Adichie's Farafina Trust Creative Writing Workshop in Lagos State, southwestern Nigeria.